Huzar v Jet2.com: Outcome

-On 13 June 2014 the Civil Aviation Authority (CAA) issued an apology to passengers who had previously sought its advice on flight delay or cancellation compensation.
-The authority confirmed that in future, all claims should be assessed in light of the Huzar v Jet2 ruling, adding:
+On 13 June 2014, the Civil Aviation Authority (CAA) issued an apology to passengers who had previously sought its advice on flight delay or cancellation compensation.
+The authority confirmed that in the future, all claims should be assessed in light of the Huzar v Jet2 ruling, adding:

-“Claims previously put to an airline can be reconsidered in the light of the judgement, if the passenger wishes, unless the passenger agreed a settlement with the airline.”
+"Claims previously put to an airline can be reconsidered in the light of the judgement, if the passenger wishes, unless the passenger agreed a settlement with the airline."

 Because of the landmark ruling, airlines are no longer able to claim that flight disruption caused by ordinary technical problems (such as wear and tear) are part of the extraordinary circumstances outlined in EU Regulation 261/2004.

 Figures from the CAA show that on average 221.1 million terminal passengers per year use British airports.
 According to statistics released by the European Commission an average of 1.5 percent of flights to/from British airports each year are delayed or cancelled by more than three hours and so could potentially be claimable.

 This is equivalent to approximately 3.27 million passengers per year for each of the previous six years, which is the period covered by the regulation in England and Wales (total 19.6 million passengers).

-According to the final European Commission report ‘Evaluation of Regulation 261/2004’, an estimated 80 percent of EC261 claims are due to technical defects and so stand to be affected by this case.
+According to the final European Commission report 'Evaluation of Regulation 261/2004', an estimated 80 percent of EC261 claims are due to technical defects and so stand to be affected by this case.
 This means approximately 2.6 million passengers per year for each of the past six years (total 17.6 million passengers) could stand to be affected by the outcome of the Huzar case.